hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

 The extra section is gone, and even the parameter is gone.

 Simple?
 Yes.
-The basic dynamic operator `.if_()` is one of the most used in DynamicSQL and can be quite powerfull to add dynamic logic to queries.
+The basic dynamic operator `.if_()` is one of the most used in DynamicSQL and can be quite powerful to add dynamic logic to queries.

 But now, how's the test expression `!empty dept` in the *if* operator evaluated to true or false?
 That's [Apache JEXL](https://commons.apache.org/proper/commons-jexl/) in action.
 See the JEXL's documentation for the full syntax of the expressions.